fdila/MIPS-multicycle-datapath/README.md

 Repository structure:

-- `slides`: here you can find the presentations used for the course, giving some hints on how to use this simulator (english slides are WIP).
+- `slides`: here you can find the presentations used for the course, giving some hints on how to use this simulator.

-- `truth-tables`: here you can find the truth tables used to generate the circuits (control unit and ALU control).
+- `truth-tables`: here you can find the truth tables used to generate the circuits.

 - `hex-instructions`: here you can find some examples to load in the RAM to see how the datapath works.